wuyingki/WorkBetter/README.md

 Wercker is the next generation container lifecycle management tool.
 You can create Pipelines that enable full build, test and deployment workflows to execute.
 It supports Docker-native continuous integration and delivery of microservices and functions with a full set of collaboration tools.
 And Releases are deployed and managed through Kubernetes and built-in Container Registry Service.
 So that container images are stored and shared across multiple deployments on Oracle Cloud with our private registry.
 You can also operate Kubernetes deployments to manage and monitor production applications; scale up and scale down your clusters - secure and load balanced.

-Also explain about the GitHub repository was added to the workflow when the application is created in Wercker.
+Also explain about the GitHub repository was added to the workflow when the application is created and configured in Wercker.

-* Go to the Wercker WorkBeter application
+* Go to the Wercker WorkBetter application
 * Describes the navigation tab along the top
 * Click on the **Runs** tab